Statute IV of 1947 regarding the abolition of certain titles and ranks: After 1989

-On September 27, 2010 (nearing the finish of the campaign for the municipal elections) István Tarlós (at the time running for the seat of Mayor of Budapest, nominated by the governing party Fidesz) and Zsolt Semjén (Deputy Prime Minister of Hungary, Christian Democratic People's Party, also member of the government), among many other politicians, have been initiated into the Order of Vitéz, an act the Statute explicitly prohibits.
+On September 27, 2010 (nearing the finish of the campaign for the municipal elections) István Tarlós (at the time running for the seat of Mayor of Budapest, nominated by the governing party Fidesz) and Zsolt Semjén (Deputy Prime Minister of Hungary, Christian Democratic People's Party, also member of the government), among many other politicians, were initiated into the Order of Vitéz, an act the Statute explicitly prohibits.

 In December 2010 two members of the opposition party Jobbik presented a motion to revoke parts of the Statute.
-This motion was later revoked.
+This motion was later withdrawn.

 In March 2011, during the drafting process of a new constitution, the possibility of revoking all legislation between 1944 and 1990 was raised.